 AI isn’t just changing existing jobs; it’s creating new ones:

 These roles are not purely technical.
 They operate at the intersection of business, systems thinking, and human behavior.
 This approach aligns with Agile AI-Augmented HR Leadership, which emphasizes that organizations are redefining how people and technology collaborate, rather than simply adopting new tools.
-As a result, the most valuable employees will be those who can connect systems, workflows, and outcomes, rather than those with only technical expertise.
+As a result, the most valuable employees will be those who can connect systems, workflows, and outcomes.
+However, valuable employees cannot operate effectively within an ineffective organization.

 AI Workforce Strategy